 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - You may be given medicine in your IV to help you relax or make you drowsy.
 You will get medicine called anesthesia to prevent pain or keep you asleep during surgery.
 Healthcare providers will clean your abdomen with soap before surgery.
 Sheets will be put over you to keep the surgery area clean.

 - Your surgeon will make an incision in your abdomen.
 The size of the incision will depend on what type of problem the surgeon is looking for.
 Once the surgeon is finished with the laparotomy, he will close your abdomen.
 The surgeon will use stitches to sew up the tissue underneath your skin.
 Then he will use sutures or staples to close the incision.

 You will be taken to a recovery room.
-You will be watched closely until caregivers know that you are okay.
+You will be watched closely until healthcare providers know that you are okay.
 You will then be taken back to your room.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.

 CONTACT YOUR HEALTHCARE PROVIDER IF: